-- 90. The Committee welcomes the adoption of the 1999 Human Rights Act, which recognizes the right to freedom of religion and worship of everyone.
-However, the Committee is still concerned that the rights of children belonging to a minority or ethnic group are not recognized by the 1999 Human Rights Act, and that these children do not have adequate access to education, health and social services. - 91.
-The Committee recommends the further implementation of the Community Social Welfare Programme, and the further development of such programmes with special reference to children belonging to ethnic groups.
+90. The Committee welcomes the adoption of the Human Rights Act of 1999, which recognizes the right to freedom of religion and worship of everyone.
+However, the Committee is still concerned that the rights of children belonging to a minority or ethnic group are not recognized by the Act and that these children also do not have adequate access to education, health and social services.

+91. The Committee recommends the further implementation of the Community Social Welfare Programme and the further development of such programmes with special reference to children belonging to ethnic groups.

-9. Optional Protocols to the Convention on the Rights of the Child
+9. Optional Protocols to the Convention

-- 92. The Committee notes that the State Party has signed, but not ratified, the Optional Protocols to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography and on the involvement of children in armed conflict. - 93.
-The Committee recommends that the State party ratify as soon as possible both Optional Protocols to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography and on the involvement of children in armed conflict.
+92. The Committee notes that the State party has signed, but not ratified, the Optional Protocols to the Convention.

+93. The Committee recommends that the State party ratify as soon as possible the Optional Protocols to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography and on the involvement of children in armed conflict.